 How Leather Is Made

-We’re writing a leather learning series, and this is the first of ten posts.
+We’re writing a leather learning series, and this is the first of eleven posts.
 In the series, we go through the different kinds of leather and the different ways it is tanned and finished, then talk about how leather as a raw material is turned into products, how to tell good leather products in the store, how those products should be maintained, and ethical leather choices.

 Subscribe to our email list to get notified of more posts like these: